PO Box 9021, Wilmington, DE 19809, USA

 (the single member of its genus)

-(Males up to 30 feet in length, females up to 27 feet; males weigh up to 5 tons, females up to 3 tons.
-The male's dorsal fin can be 6 feet high; that of the female about 2 feet in height)
+Male Orcas are up to 30 feet in length, females up to 27 feet; males weigh up to 5 tons, females up to 3 tons.
+The male's dorsal fin can be 6 feet high; that of the female about 2 feet in height.

-(One of the fastest swimming whales, with a maximum recorded speed of 30 knots maintained for 20 minutes.)
+The Orca is one of the fastest swimming whales, with a maximum recorded speed of 30 knots maintained for 20 minutes.

 An Orca, or Killer Whale